neemiasbsilva/MLLMsent-framework/README.md

 ## Overview

-**PerceptSent-LLM** is a research framework for investigating sentiment reasoning in MultiModal Large Language Models (MLLMs).
+**MLLMsent** is a research framework for investigating sentiment reasoning in MultiModal Large Language Models (MLLMs).
 It provides end-to-end tools for sentiment analysis from visual content, focusing on how images communicate sentiment through complex, scene-level semantics.

 - **Direct sentiment classification** from images using MLLMs
 - **Sentiment analysis on MLLM-generated captions** using pre-trained LLMs (with only the final classification layer trained)